LeChatP/RootAsRole/README.md

 We give here several scenarios that illustrate why our module is better than setcap and pam_cap.so.

-Scenario 1
+Scenario 1: running privileged scripts
 -----
 A user contacts his administrator to give him a privilege that allows him running an HTTP server that is developed using Python.
 His script needs the privilege CAP_NET_BIND_SERVICE to bind the server socket to 80 port.
-Without our module, the administrator has two options: (1)  Use setcap command to inject the privilege into Python interpreter or (2) use pam_cap.so to attribute the CAP_NET_BIND_SERVICE to the user and then inject this privilege in the inheritable and effective sets of the interpreter.
-Both solutions have security problems because in the case of option (1), the Python interpreter can be used by any another user with this privilege.
-In the case of option (2) other python scripts run by the legitimate user will have the same privilege.
+Without our module, the administrator has two solutions: (1)  Use setcap command to inject the privilege into Python interpreter or (2) use pam_cap.so to attribute the CAP_NET_BIND_SERVICE to the user and then inject this privilege in the inheritable and effective sets of the interpreter.
+Both solutions have security problems because in the case of option (1), the Python interpreter can be used by any another user with the attributed privilege.
+In the case of option (2) other python scripts run by the legitimate user will get the same privilege.

 Here a simple python script that needs to bind a server on the port 80 [9] (the user running the script needs CAP_NET_BIND_SERVICE to do that).